diagNOS-it/diagNOS_policies/policies/privacy_policy.md

 - **Supabase** – for secure cloud hosting and user authentication
 - **Adaptly** – to process and manage subscription payments, including in-app purchases
+- **RevenueCat** – to process and manage subscription payments, including in-app purchases

 These providers are contractually obligated to protect your information and use it only for the services they provide to us.